roshanlodha/clerkshipscheduler/README.md

 To use the algorithm, a `students.csv` and `preceptors.csv` file must be provided, which represent the students' preferences and the preceptors' availability, respectively.

 Running the following command will save the optimal assignment of students to `assignment.csv`.
+A report of assignments will be printed to the terminal.

 ```
 python3 scheduler.py